-- written information about their condition - opportunities for discussion with a healthcare professional who has experience in caring for people with COPD

-Ensure the information provided is: available on an ongoing basis, relevant to the stage of the person's condition and tailored to the person's needs.

-Information should cover:

-- an explanation of COPD and its symptoms - advice on quitting smoking (if relevant) and how this will help with the person's COPD - advice on avoiding passive smoke exposure - managing breathlessness - physical activity and pulmonary rehabilitation - medicines, including inhaler technique and the importance of adherence - vaccinations (pneumococcal and annual influenza vaccinations) - identifying and managing exacerbations - details of local and national organisations and online resources that can provide more information and support - how COPD will affect other long-term conditions that are common in people with COPD (for example, - hypertension, heart disease, anxiety, depression and musculoskeletal problems).
+At ulaç gnosis and at each review appointment, oner people with COPD and their family memb ers or carers (asappropriate): written information about their condition opportunities for discussion with a healthcare professional who has experience in caring for people e with COPDEnsure the information provided is: available on an ongoing basis, relevant to the stage of the person's condition and tailored to the person's needs.
+Inform ation should cover: an explanation of COPD and its symptoms advice on quitting smoking (if relevant) and how this will help with the person's COPD advice on avoiding passive smoke exposure managing breathlessness physical activity and pulmonary rehabilitation medicines, including inhaler technique and the importance of adherence vaccinations (pneumococcal and annual influenza vaccinations) identifying and managing exacerbations details of local and national organisations and online resources that can provide more information and support how COPD will affect other long-term conditions that are common in people with COPD (for example, hypertension, heart disease, anxiety, depression and musculoskeletal problems).